 Outdoor Grill Safety

-- Read all of NFPA's grilling safety tips & download the free safety tip sheet from the column on the right.
+- Read all of NFPA's grilling safety tips and download our safety tip sheet.

-- Remember to ensure your renters insurance is up to date and the policies cover use of fire pits and/or outdoor grills.
+- Remember to ensure your renter's insurance is up to date and the policies cover the use of fire pits and/or outdoor grills.

 If you have any questions about the information above, please contact the Fire Prevention Bureau at 614-645-7641, ext.
 75668.

 **Check Your Lease - Before proceeding, confirm whether your property manager prohibits using fire pits and/or outdoor grills, or if they have other requirements above and beyond those of the City and the Fire Department.**